kerguler/albopictus/README.txt

 1) Prerequisites
 ----------------

-The model requires the following packages, which are not included in this package:
+The model requires the Python packages

 	numpy

 	pkg_resources

+and the

+    GNU Scientific Library (development)

+for C, which are not included in this package.

 2) Linux installation
 ---------------------